vycke/crinkles.dev/src/content/journey-from-gatsby-to-sveltekit-deployment.md

 But wait a minute?
 The local version is not working anymore?
 Apparently, [Vite](https://vitejs.dev), the local build tool, did not like it when I moved the packages.
 After trying several things, I gave up.
 As SvelteKit is still in beta, community resources are scarce.
 I did found a few [Sapper](https://sapper.svelte.dev) examples, the predecessor of SvelteKit, using the `adapter-static`.
 Success!
 Well... kind of.

 I found that a few of my markdown files got transformed into pages correctly, but not all.
 After searching and debugging, I found the issue.
 The `adapter-static` traverses all links starting from the index route and generates pages for all the linked pages it can find.
 If a markdown file is not present as a link on a page (yet), it does not get generated.

+> The `adapter-static` changes the solution from SSR to SSG: the pre-rendered HTML is generated on build time instead of runtime.

 ## Optimizing the website for SEO